armory/documentation/_operator_reference/providers.md

 - `defaultRegions`: array of `name: <region-name>` items
 - `features`: configuration for AWS-specific features
 - `primaryAccount`: the account you want to be primary of the configured accounts
 - `secretAccessKey`: AWS Secret Key; note that if you are baking AMIs via Rosco, you may also need to set the secret key on the AWS bakery default options.
+Supports encrypted value.

 ### Account parameters